-But, why did you choose to start growing?
+But, why did you chose to start growing?

 I conducted 22 key informant interviews to gather stories directly from the farmers themselves.
 The interviewees were selected by the ON-UP agriculture extension agents, as they have been visiting each village every 10-15 days for many months now.
 The farmers were men and women from a range of villages and all at different stages of their OFSP “journey.”
 Some had been growing OFSP for many months, while others had just received vines to propagate from their neighbors on the day we arrived.

 From this variety of perspectives, I have been able to gather a better understanding of farmer reasoning – there’s a lot of commonality – and how they make decisions to adopt a new crop.
 Their stories range from funny to serious, short to long, but they are all passionate about providing for their families and providing better nutrition for their children.
 Many told stories of improved health or eyesight, or not being able to grow enough because their family liked eating OFSP so much.
 Others who didn’t have a good yield told stories of being inspired by their neighbors to grow better because they had seen how successful their neighbors were in growing OFSP.